 When it comes to Indian customs and laws, the rumour mills really get cranking.
-Can your hand be chopped off for stealing?
-No. Are lynch mobs a common form of justice?
-Also no. Can you be arrested for a quick hug in the street?
+Would your hand be chopped off for stealing?
+No. Would you be arrested for a quick hug in the street?
 Unfortunately, yes.

 Here’s a list of ground rules compiled for your benefit so you know exactly what’s coming.
 More importantly, familiarize yourself with the legal terms.
 Then you know when you’re really guilty and when you’re being harassed by corrupt authorities.
 As a foreigner, you’re likely to be the target of policemen or locals trying to take advantage of your ignorance, so it’s important to know your rights.